State Programs

 Can an ENERGY STAR rating be achieved through Pay for Performance?

-Yes, the measures installed under Pay for Performance could result in the building being eligible for the ENERGY STAR Label.
+Yes, the measures installed under Pay for Performance could result in the building being eligible for the ENERGY STAR Label if the facility scores a 75 or higher.
+Please refer to the ENERGY STAR rules and requirements.

-If you have the option of pursuing either P4P or DI, consider TWO things:
+If you have the option of pursuing either P4P or SmartStart, consider TWO things:

 2) Budget - P4P is time intensive, which translates to a bigger investment.
 There really needs to be considerable savings involved to make P4P worthwhile - especially for smaller facilities.

-Here are some cases where Direct Install would be better for smaller nonprofits:
+Here are some cases where SmartStart would be a better option:

 2) You have a “tight” budget OR